External courses and events

 Joint MedViz Conference and Eurographics Workshop on Visual Computing for Biology and Medicine: Bergen, 7-9 September 2016

-The annual MedViz conference and the Eurographics Workshop on Visual Computing for Biology and Medicine (EG VCBM) are coming together and form a joint, interdisciplinary meeting of experts from technology, medicine, biology, and related fields.
+The annual MedViz conference and the Eurographics Workshop on Visual Computing for Biology and Medicine (EG VCBM) are coming together to form a joint, interdisciplinary meeting of experts from technology, medicine, biology, and related fields.
+Read the call for posters for more information.

 PET/MRI Seminar: Trondheim, 19 September 2016